The lowdown you’ve been looking for on CBD oil. What it is, how to use it, and my best recommendations.

-The so-called mood-boosting CBD (cannabidiol) oil has been popping up in everything from food products to supplements to lotions and more.
+The so-called mood-boosting CBD (cannabidiol) oil has been popping up in everything from food products to supplements, lotions, and more.

 What Is CBD?

-CBD oil from hemp has less than .3 percent of THC, so there is a very little effect.
+CBD oil from hemp has less than .3 percent of THC, so there’s no psychoactive component.
 On the other hand, CBD oil from marijuana comes from the buds and the flowering parts of the plant and has much larger amounts of THC.

-CBD oil from marijuana is legal only in certain states, including California, Colorado, and Oregon, whereas CBD oil from hemp is legal across the U.S. and can be grown and shipped anywhere.
-To purchase CBD oil from marijuana, you would need a medical marijuana card or prescription from a doctor.
-Either way, consult your doctor first to see if CBD is right for you and to ensure that it plays nicely with any medications or other supplements you’re already taking.
+CBD oil from marijuana is only legal in certain states, whereas CBD oil from hemp is legal across the U.S. and can be grown and shipped anywhere.
+Consult your doctor first to see if CBD is right for you and to ensure that it plays nicely with any medications or other supplements you’re already taking.

 Dr. Taz Bhatia, a board-certified integrative medicine physician, says, “CBD can prolong metabolization of drugs in our system, especially those metabolized by the liver.
 This may actually work to help reduce drug dosing, but we still need to be mindful when patients are taking certain medications.”
 Dr. Bhatia says CBD can affect the following medications, so be sure to speak to your doctor before you consider using CBD: Blood thinners; antipsychotic medications for bipolar disease, schizophrenia, and autism; cholesterol and blood pressure medications; medications for gastrointestinal reflux and ulcers; and epilepsy and seizure medications.

-- CBD could help treat arthritis by eliminating the inflammation that’s associated with it.
+CBD can help eliminate the inflammation that’s associated with arthritis.
 (1) People living with rheumatoid arthritis and osteoarthritis have used CBD oil to help treat chronic pain.
 You can apply CBD oil or cream to areas where you need pain relief.

 Where Can You Buy CBD Oil?

 You can find CBD from hemp online or in health food stores.
-It’s available as a powder or oil and can be made into a skin care cream or gel for topical application.
+CBD Oil is available as a powder or oil and can be made into a skincare cream or gel for topical application.
 Additionally, it can be taken as a capsule or sprayed directly onto the tongue.
 (1) Some food products, like chocolates and gummies, also include CBD.
-But if this is the first time you’re considering CBD oil, use the oil dropper so you can easily adjust the dose.
+If this is your first time using CBD oil, use the oil dropper so you can easily adjust the dose.

-Some people may find that a full dose can make them sleepy or tired, so if that’s the case with you, go with half the dosage.
-CBD in supplements are also another great option, especially if you don’t like the taste of the oil.
+Some people may find that a full dose can make them sleepy or tired.
+If you experience this, go with half the dosage.
+CBD in supplements is also another great option, especially if you don’t like the taste of the oil.
 Oftentimes, you’ll see CBD supplements come with turmeric or vitamins to help you reap other nutritional benefits.
-Here are some CBD products we found interesting:

 Are There Side Effects of CBD?

-While there are many emerging studies showing signs of CBD’s health benefits, research is limited on its long-term effects.
-If you try a CBD oil and start to see unwanted side effects, stop taking it immediately and see your doctor.
+There is limited research on the long-term effects of CBD.
+If you see any unwanted side effects, stop taking it immediately and see your doctor.
 Remember, CBD oil is just a supplement to a healthy lifestyle.
-You can reap the same anti-inflammatory, stress-reducing benefits by following a well-balanced diet filled with vegetables and fruits and a regular exercise routine.
-Because when you make time to take care of yourself, the rest of your health follows.
+You can also reap anti-inflammatory, stress-reducing benefits by following a whole-food diet.